oldgreek84/news_board/README.md

 # work  with api:

 main url for api: "/api"
+url for get, post a posts: "/api/posts/" url for put, patch, delete a posts: "/api/posts/{post_id}/"

+url for patch a upvotes in post: "/api/votes/{post_id}/"

-url for posts: "/api/posts"url url for comments: "/api/comments"
+url for get, post a comments: "/api/comments/" url for put, patch, delete a comments: "/api/comments/{comment_id}/"

 # example to add post with curl:
 curl -X POST -H "Content-Type: application/json"